shashankshirol/GeneratingNoisySpeechData/Code/README.md

 **When going from:**

-- Audioudio to Spectrogram: input file is an audio.
+- Audio to Spectrogram: input file is an audio.
 - Spectrogram to Audio: input file is an image.